 We, the contributors, are promised to earn $10.00 monthly from EACH business we put in which decided to sign up and be included in the Kidazzler global directory.
 At the time I joined Kidazzler, the maximum number of businesses I could “lock” in my name was 45.
 We don’t make any calls, we just find and add the businesses in the app or on the website.
 Multiple locations of the same business are considered individual businesses as soon as each location has its own unique phone number.
 The required information is a business name, phone number (must be unique!), and street address.
 Optionally, we can add a business email and website.
 Kidazzler staff will call the businesses about the possibility of placing their advertisement in the directory.
 Once one person added a business, it is locked under this person’s name.
 This means that another member cannot add the same business again.
 The unique key is the phone number of the business.

-We can also invite friends to join under us and earn additional $2.00 per business they add!
+We can also invite friends to join under us and earn an additional $2.00 per business they add!

 Basically, Kidazzler tells us that the company wants to share the revenue from the advertising businesses with us, their members and contributors.
 They claim that each one of us, as an active contributor, has a potential of earning up to $4,800.00 per month.